stackovercode/dynamicCalibration/README.md

-# dynamicCalibration

-# Final Project Diploma in Robot systems
+# Bachelor thesis in Robot systems at University of sourthen Denmark
 dynamicCalibration_FinalProject2022